 If you or a loved one was charged with a crime, act fast to get a skilled attorney on your side.
 Regardless of the alleged offense, the state does not take these matters lightly, and the prosecution will fight hard to obtain a guilty verdict.
 The consequences of a conviction are plenty, and they can have a profound effect on your life for years to come.
 A criminal defense lawyer can help level the playing field and could substantially impact the outcome of your case.

 At The Glasscox Law Firm LLC, our husband-and-wife team of attorneys is dedicated to providing aggressive and focused legal counsel to those facing criminal charges or those injured or defrauded.
 We have taken on numerous cases in our combined 50 years of experience, and there's no situation we can't handle.
-Our team has effectively represented college students and residents of Jefferson, Blount, Bibb, and Pickens Counties, and we know what it takes to build compelling defenses.
+Our team has effectively represented individuals and companies all over the State of Alabama, including individuals and business in Jefferson, Blount, Bibb, Fayette, Hale, Greene, Pickens, and Tuscaloosa Counties; we know what it takes to build compelling defense.
 We will be dedicated to working toward a favorable result on your behalf.

-We're ready to leverage our legal skills and acumen to fight your charges in Tuscaloosa.
+We're ready to leverage our legal skills and acumen to fight for you.
 Schedule your free consultation with our criminal defense attorneys by calling (205) 345-9537 or filling out an online contact form.